rahjha/devTinder-Web/README.md

 - New page - See all my connections
 - New page - see all my connection request
 - Feature - Accept/reject connection request
+- send/ignore the user card from the feed

 Body
     NavBar